 Customer Success Makes It Easier For Sales

 One of the primary responsibilities of Customer Success is to transform super-users into empowered advocates.
 The people who have embraced your product and who intuitively grasp its benefits can be your company’s greatest asset… but only if Customer Success is proactive in guiding them along this path.
 These are the types of users who will gladly submit testimonials, and they’re happy to recommend the product to their associates in other departments and even other companies.
-It’s the latter type of referral that reveals the first way Customer Success helps Sales.
+It’s the latter type of referral that reveals the first-way Customer Success helps Sales.
 Customer Success has the opportunity to send a steady stream of qualified, high-value leads to the Sales team.
-Social proof plus accurate tracking of decision makers and champions equals a winning recipe every time.
+Social proof plus accurate tracking of decision-makers and champions equal a winning recipe every time.

 Customer Success Makes It More Rewarding for Sales

 I touched on this above yet it’s so important it deserves special treatment here: If your company has properly segmented your customer base, according to annual recurring revenue and the potential for new licenses, your Customer Success Managers will naturally be working with your most valuable accounts.
-While it’s possible that champions from these accounts will refer smaller companies to Customer Success, the latter has an opportunity to shield the Sales department from these opportunities and route them to low-touch + automated on-boarding strategies.
+While champions from these accounts may refer smaller companies to Customer Success, the latter has an opportunity to shield the Sales department from these opportunities and route them to low-touch + automated onboarding strategies.
 Customer Success frees up your Sales team to focus their energy only on high-value accounts… and as we saw above, Customer Success will naturally refer precisely that type of new business to Sales.

 Customer Success Can Inform Sales’ Tactics and Strategies